Clam Chowder Recipe

 This New England Clam Chowder recipe has a creamy broth that’s loaded with delicious clams, savory bacon, simple seasonings, and perfectly cooked potatoes.
 You’ll think this came from a restaurant!

-Be sure to pair this with my No Knead Bread for dipping!
+Be sure to pair this with my No Knead Bread and Olive Oil Bread Dip!

 Clam Chowder